ayon-das/design-patterns-using-java/README.md

 - Changing the factory class accordingly for singleton.
 Check the code.
 - Change the config file and client class accordingly with singleton key.

 Conclusion: As a java programmer, we know that in spring framework, we have bean factory which returns us the bean required during runtime.
 To specify a bean either we write in xml configuration or we mark the bean with @component annotation.
+So, bean factory is implemented using factpry design pattern.